Table of Contents

 — Sudden outbursts that surprise others

 — Lack of satisfaction in relationships and friendships

-— Broken relationships, affairs and divorce
+— Broken relationships, affairs

 “It is not the actions of others which trouble us (for those actions are controlled by their governing part), but rather it is our own judgments.
 Therefore remove those judgments and resolve to let go of your anger, and it will already be gone.
 How do you let go?
 By realizing that such actions are not shameful to you.”

 How to Release Repressed Anger

 You have avoided getting in touch with anger because you were conditioned to become afraid of it.
 Deep down, you believe that anger is something immoral, harmful, and detrimental.
 But it is time to correct these unconscious assumptions.

 Reclaiming anger as a life force starts from realizing that ignoring a problem doesn’t make it go away, and suppressing an emotion does not mean it will disappear.
 As anger repression is a habit, it may take some time to undo the ongoing pattern of repression.
 There is first an intellectual understanding that anger is not a bad thing.
 You may consciously learn about the function and benefits of anger, then set an intention to befriend it.
 Then, little by little, you can experiment with widening your window of tolerance towards anger.
 In the beginning, this may mean you learn to sit, breathe, and feel your feeling, however unpleasant, for a few minutes.
 Then, you incrementally lengthen how long you can tolerate feeling anger without cutting off, dissociating or going into denial.
 Activities such as drawing, journaling, and writing letters (you don’t have to send them) can help.
 Some people find physical actions such as screaming or punching a pillow useful, as they can help you release pent-up energy without hurting others.